A&E celebrates Halloween with special programming

 IC: 16

-A group of paranormal investigators returns to the sanatorium where a tragedy occurred, and, according to witnesses, the criminal’s spirit is still at the scene, in the plot of Sanatorium: Mysteries in the Night.
+A group of paranormal investigators return to the sanatorium where a tragedy occurred, and, according to witnesses, the criminal’s spirit is still there, in the plot of Sanatorium: Mysteries in the Night.

 Sanatorium: Mysteries in the Night (Sanatorium, 2013, USA)